 Overview

-The SR-84 Intermodal Bus Facility Project’s (the Project) proposed location is on SR-84 adjacent to the existing Ardenwood Park & Ride, on the border between Fremont and Newark.
+The SR-84 Intermodal Bus Facility Project’s (the Project) proposed location is on SR-84 adjacent to the existing Ardenwood Park-and-Ride, on the border between Fremont and Newark.
 The Project is being designed to:

-• bus icon Connect transit and private employer shuttle services with future improvements at the Ardenwood Park & Ride
+• bus icon Connect transit and private employer shuttle services with future improvements at the Ardenwood Park-and-Ride

 • bus over bridge icon Allow buses and shuttles to pick-up and drop-off passengers at an elevated highway level for improved operational efficiency

-• stopwatch icon Create a more direct route at the Ardenwood Park & Ride entrance/exit to reduce congestion and travel time
+• stopwatch icon Create a more direct route at the Ardenwood Park-and-Ride entrance/exit to reduce congestion and travel time

 Caltrans is the lead agency for California Environmental Quality Act/National Environmental Policy Act (CEQA/NEPA) compliance.
 Visit the Environmental page for more details.
 CCJPA is the sponsor agency of the Project.